codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 Rule                    Parameter   Description                                                                                     Example
 ======================= =========== =============================================================================================== ===================================================
-alpha                   No          Fails if field has anything other than alphabetic characters. alpha_dash              No          Fails if field contains anything other than alpha-numeric characters, underscores or dashes. alpha_numeric           No          Fails if field contains anything other than alpha-numeric characters or numbers. alpha_numeric_space     No          Fails if field contains anything other than alpha-numeric characters, numbers or space.
+alpha                   No          Fails if field has anything other than alphabetic characters. alpha_space             No          Fails if field contains anything other than alphabetic characters or spaces. alpha_dash              No          Fails if field contains anything other than alpha-numeric characters, underscores or dashes. alpha_numeric           No          Fails if field contains anything other than alpha-numeric characters or numbers. alpha_numeric_space     No          Fails if field contains anything other than alpha-numeric characters, numbers or space.